 If it does happen to your German Shepherd, it is an obvious cause for alarm, but there are several reasons why a German Shepherd puppy may decide not to eat his food.

-Illness – If your puppy is feeling sick, the last thing they will want is to eat.
+Illness – If your puppy is feeling sick, the last thing it will want is to eat.
 Illness might include vomiting and diarrhea.
 It could be a short-term illness or something more serious.
 You should look for other signs and symptoms of illness and get veterinary help if required.

 Dental Problems – If your dog has dental problems, it could mean that their teeth hurt when they try chewing or biting, and this will make them reluctant to do so.
 Look in their mouth for signs of cracked, chipped, or broken teeth.